vaishnavi46/project-angular-superwars-css/README.md

     - run the command following command
     - ```ng serve --open or ng serve -o```

-### Progression : Build the arena & Have the players ready
+### Progression : Build the arena & have the players ready

 1. Go to src/app.component.html document.
 2. Inside the app.component.css, using `CSS Grid`, create 3 columns one each for Heroes, score and Villains in same order.
 Try to make it responsive and find the right size for each grid.